Adroiti/docs-for-code-review-tools/RuboCop/Layout-AccessModifierIndentation.md

-Pattern: Layout/AccessModifierIndentation
+Pattern: Malformed indentation for access modifier

 Issue: -

 ## Description

-Modifiers should be indented as deep as method definitions, or as deep as the class/module keyword, depending on configuration.
+Modifiers should be indented as deep as method definitions, or as deep as the `class`/`module` keyword, depending on configuration.

 ### Example